-"Professionals and citizens making better use of each other’s assets, resources and contributions to achieve better outcomes or improved efficiency."
+"Co-production is about professionals and citizens making better use of each other’s assets, resources and contributions to achieve better outcomes or improved efficiency."

 Governance International's Co-Production Toolkit

 This comprehensive toolkit helps public service commissioners and providers and communities to create public services which are collaborative, empowering and innovative.

 This includes the following tools, tailored to the specific needs of your stakeholder group: